 If she actually goes through with the abortion, and doesn't suffer gruesome complications from the procedure, it's usually to show that she's a deeply damaged, screwed-up individual.
 If this happens, but it is played for laughs, it's a Black Comedy.
 It can be played that she made this decision and she is ok with it, but she is then targeted by an anti-abortion fanatic who wants to execute her as a "murderer."
 If the male character who got her pregnant voices support for the abortion option, it's played as a Kick the Dog moment to show what a jerkass the guy is.

 Part of the reason for this is to both avoid the wrath of the Moral Guardians, and as well as avoid polarizing the audience (though this can happen anyway if her decision not to abort is made in a hamfisted manner), but it's mostly because if the character had an abortion and everyone went home happy, it would make for an uninteresting and/or short story.
+Writing a character who has an abortion and feels ambivalent or uneasy about her choice is generally verboten.
 However, if the character decides to keep the child, a large avenue of potential plot lines opens up for the writer to exploit.
 For example, new Characters, all manner of Character Development and Wedding and Engagement Tropes, etc.

 The other 'a' word (adoption) hardly ever enters into consideration even if abortion itself is ruled out.
 There are several reasons for this.
 In serial media such as television and comic books, a baby given up for adoption can be seen as a dangling plot thread that the audience will expect to be picked up some day.
 Also, adoption requires carrying the baby to term.
 If the woman merely needs to figure out what to do with the baby, this is irrelevant, but if she wants to conceal the fact that she was ever pregnant to begin with, it may not suffice.
 And abortion can be counted on to get a stronger reaction from the audience than adoption.
 Similar story logic applies to why we rarely see women taking advantage of the safe-haven laws that exist in all 50 states and simply allow them to "surrender" a child to the state without even contacting an adoption agency.